 HIIT is a specialized form of interval training that involves short intervals of maximum-intensity exercise separated by longer intervals of low- to moderate-intensity exercise.
 In a nutshell, it means doing a number of short bursts of intense exercise with short recovery breaks in between.

 Because HIIT involves briefly pushing yourself beyond the upper end of your aerobic exercise zone, it offers several advantages that traditional steady-state exercise (where you keep your heart rate within your aerobic zone) can’t provide.
 HIIT trains and conditions both your anaerobic and aerobic energy systems.
 HIIT trains your anaerobic system with brief, all-out efforts; like when you have to push to make it up a hill, sprint the last few hundred yards of a distance race, or run full speed into the end zone to avoid being tackled.
-Have you ever seen a chubby sprinter?
-Not likely.
 They push themselves to the capacity then recover and repeat.
 This shorter, more intense way of working is just that, and also creates a ton of additional benefits.

 7 Benefits of HIIT

 1. It burn more calories and fat.
 HIIT increases the amount of calories you burn during your exercise session and afterward because it increases the length of time it takes your body to recover from each exercise session.
 It also causes metabolic adaptations that enable you to use more fat as fuel under a variety of conditions, which can improve your athletic endurance as well as your fat-burning potential.